charmm

 $$\begin{aligned} S_{\text{el}}(r) = \begin{cases} \left(1-\frac{r^2}{r_\text{c}^{2}}\right)^2 & \text{if } r \le r_\text{c}\\ 0 & \text{if } r \le r_\text{c} \\ \end{cases} \end{aligned}$$

-The plots of these functions are shown below:
+Plots of these functions are shown below.

 PSF File Format